Grad Slam

 Who Can Enter?

-• Students who entered the contest or who were finalists in previous years ARE eligible to enter again; however, students who won monetary prizes in previous contests are not eligible to enter again.
+- Students who entered the contest or who were finalists in previous years ARE eligible to enter again; however, the first, second, and third prize winners of previous contests are not eligible to enter again.

 How to Enter

-Step 1: Declare your intent to enter by completing a simple online form by end of January.
+Step 1: Declare your intent to enter by completing the simple online form by Thursday, January 30, 2025.
 You will then be invited to upload a video of your 3-minute talk.

 Step 2: Prepare.
-Attend the virtual Grad Slam Prep Workshop with Bri McWhorter [date TBA].
+Attend the virtual Grad Slam Prep Workshop with Bri McWhorter on February 5, 2-3:30 p.m.
 Review the contest rules and guidelines, and the judging criteria.
 Check out these online resources to help you craft an accessible 3-minute talk.
 Watch some of the winning talks from past live competitions.

 Amazon gift cards ($50) for all eligible video entries will be distributed electronically after the video submission deadline.